 In a mitigation hearing, you admit that you committed the violation, but ask the judge to reduce your ticket based upon mitigating circumstances.
 A mitigation hearing is an informal hearing where you may explain the circumstances of your case to the judge, who considers your explanation along with your driving record in setting an appropriate fine.
-You may ask the judge to allow you to make monthly payments if you are unable to pay on the date of your hearing.
+Your violation is reported to the Department of Licensing if it is a reportable offense.
+You may also ask the judge to allow you to make monthly payments if you are unable to pay on the date of your hearing.
 There is no appeal from a mitigation hearing.